christensenmichael0/map-screenshot-service/README.md

 ```

 * The project is setup to use AWS credentials from the host machine.
 Credentials should not be included anywhere in
 this project to follow good practices.
-Certain upload operations will likely fail when running this app with Docker.
+Credentials are mounted using a volume (see docker-compose.yml).